 Please note: This information is current as of March 13, 2020.
 As more is learned about COVID-19, advice may change.
-For the latest information, check the CDC website, the American Veterinary Medical Association, or the World Organisation for Animal Health COVID-19 resource pages.

 While the U.S. Centers for Disease Control and Prevention (CDC) have said there is no evidence that companion animals, including dogs and cats, spread the COVID-19 virus, the organization does suggest that people showing symptoms or in quarantine because of the virus limit their contact with pets, just as they do with people.